Dependent Modeling of Temporal Sequences of Random Partitions

 \section{Application}

 In this section we apply our method to a real-world data set coming from the field of environmental science.
 A second application in education is provided in Section \ref{SIMCE.application} of the online supplementary material.
-As mentioned previously, once a partition model is specified there is quite a bit of flexibility regarding how (or if) temporal dependence is incorporated in other parts of a hierarchical model.
+As mentioned previously, once a partition model is specified, there is quite a bit of flexibility regarding how (or if) temporal dependence is incorporated in other parts of a hierarchical model.
 To illustrate this, we incorporate temporal dependence in three places of the hierarchical model we construct.

 As part of preliminary exploratory data analysis (not shown), we examined serial dependence for each experimental unit (monitoring station), and concluded that they all exhibited a particular type of temporal dependence.
 Because of this, we introduce a unit-specific temporal dependence parameter $|\eta_{1i}| \le 1$ and model observations from a single unit over time ($Y_{1i}, \ldots, Y_{iT}$) with an AR(1) structure.
 In addition, motivated by a desire for parsimony, we employed a Laplace prior for $\eta_{1i}$.
-Finally, to permit the temporal dependence in the partition model to propagate through the hierarchical model, we model $\theta_t$ with an AR(1) structure.
+Finally, to permit the temporal dependence in the partition model to propagate through the hierarchical model, we assume an AR(1) structure for the $\theta_t$'s.
 The full hierarchical model is detailed in \eqref{FullModel}.

 where all Roman letters correspond to parameters that are user supplied.
-Notice that there are a number of special cases embedded in our hierarchical model.
+There are a number of special cases embedded in our hierarchical model.
 For example, $\eta_{i1} = 0$ for all $i$ results in conditionally independent observations.
 Further, $\phi_1 = 0$ results in independent atoms and $\alpha_t = 0$ for all $t$ in independent partitions over time.
-Note that model \eqref{dat.gen.mech} used in the simulation studies is a special case of \eqref{FullModel}, obtained by setting $\phi_1 = 0$ and $\eta_{i1} = 0$ for all $i$.
-Note also that $A_{\sigma}$ may influence partition formation.
-If this value is selected to be too large, then all observational units could plausibly be allocated to one cluster.
-If it is too small then many spurious clusters could potentially be formed.
-Therefore, this parameter must be selected thoughtfully.
-Our approach is to set $A_{\sigma}$ to about half the sample standard deviation computed using all observations.
+The model \eqref{dat.gen.mech} used in the simulation studies is a special case of \eqref{FullModel}, obtained by setting $\phi_1 = 0$ and $\eta_{i1} = 0$ for all $i$.